YoeriNijs/ViennaCMS/README.md

 UNDER DEVELOPMENT

 A mightily simple blog system that is based on the powerful Fatfree microframework.
-At the moment, it is only possible to publish articles, because this is for demonstration purposes only.
-Hence, there are no plans to extend the current codebase.
-So, in order to use this in a production environment, you have to implement some (crud) functionalities yourself.

 This basic blog system uses the following techniques in order to display awesome content to the world:
   * [Fatfree](https://fatfreeframework.com)